 (1) In this section —

-“take”, in relation to an animal, means to trap, snare, shoot or catch that animal by any means other than poisoning and “taking” has a corresponding meaning.
+take, in relation to an animal, means to trap, snare, shoot or catch that animal by any means other than poisoning and taking has a corresponding meaning.

 (2) The object of this section is to protect human health and life from danger or detriment likely to result from the handling or consumption of poisoned animals.